orthanc-mirrors/orthanc-book/Sphinx/source/faq/troubleshooting.rst

   As a rule of thumb, the performance of the default SQLite engine built in Orthanc should run fine up to about 50,000 DICOM instances.
+  However, we have seen Orthanc running fairly well with more than 2 millions of instances.
+This limit really depends upon your application, and upon the patterns of access to the database.

   Also check out the section about the :ref:`scalability`.